cthing/locc4j/README.md

 ### Counter Results

-All counting APIs return results using a map of language to line counts (i.e. `Map<Language, Stats>`).
+All counting APIs return results using a map of language to line counts (i.e. `Map<Language, Counts>`).
 A map is used to accommodate languages that can embed other languages.
 The library detects these embedded languages and counts their lines using the counter corresponding to that language.
 For example, while an HTML file contains markup, it may also contain lines of JavaScript and CSS.
 This means that the counter results for an HTML file might contain counts for three languages (HTML, JavaScript and CSS).

-The [Stats](src/main/java/org/cthing/locc4j/Stats.java) class provides the actual line counts.
+The [Counts](src/main/java/org/cthing/locc4j/Counts.java) class provides the actual line counts.
 The counts
 are:
 * **Code lines** - Number of lines of source code, markup tags, or textual content
 * **Comment lines** - Number of lines consisting solely of comments.
 If a code line has a trailing comment,